Privacy Policy

 4.2 Storage

-Personal information is held electronically using secure, encrypted systems.
+Personal information you provide in connection with your application is held electronically using secure, encrypted systems.
 Our primary database, where all verified records are maintained, is hosted within Australia.
-We implement a comprehensive range of measures to protect the security of stored information (see Section 11 — Information Security).
+We implement a comprehensive range of measures to protect the security of stored information (see Section 11 — Information Security and Data Breaches).

-We take active steps to destroy or de-identify personal information once it is no longer required for any lawful purpose, in accordance with our data retention policies and regulatory obligations.
+We take active steps to destroy or de-identify personal information once it is no longer required for any lawful purpose, in accordance with our data retention policies and regulatory obligations (see Section 8).

 We will take reasonable steps to ensure that personal information we collect, use, or disclose is accurate, complete, and current.